graceo246/Tableau-Sales-Dashboard/README.md

-4. Sales by Order Month: A bar chart that presents sales figures month-by-month, highlighting seasonal trends in purchasing behavior.
+4. Sales by Order Month: A bar chart that presents sales figures month by month, highlighting seasonal trends in purchasing behaviour.